digitallawyer/openlegaldictionary/_definitions/pit-and-gallows.md

 title: Pit And Gallows
 permalink: "/definitions/pit-and-gallows.html"
 body: In Scotch law.
-A privilege of Inflicting capital punishment for theft, given by King Malcolm, by which a woman could be drowned ln a pit, (fossoj or a man hanged on a gallows, (furca.)
+A privilege of Inflicting capital punishment for theft, given by King Malcolm, by which a woman could be drowned in a pit, (fossoj or a man hanged on a gallows, (furca.)
 BelL
 published_at: '2018-07-07'
 layout: post